 COMPARISON OF ANNUAL WITHDRAWALS OF GROSS-UP COLLECTED WITH THE TAX LIABILITY RESULTING FROM ABOVE-THE-LINE OPERATIONS

 On May 12, 1992, the utility submitted a schedule showing the calculation of jurisdictional federal and state income taxes on CIAC and withdrawals from the escrow account used to pay the taxes.
 The utility stated in the response that annual withdrawals from the escrow account used to pay federal and state income tax on CIAC have not exceeded the tax liability.
 The threshold for a refund is not the amount of the withdrawal for payment of taxes.
 Orders Nos.
-16971 and 23541, require that utilities annually file information which would be used to determine the actual state and federal income tax liability
+16971 and 23541, require that utilities annually file information which would be used to determine the actual state and federal income tax liability directly attributable to the CIAC.
+Order No. 23541 specifically states that all gross-up amounts in excess of a utility's actual tax liability resulting from its collection of CIAC should be refunded on a pro rata basis to those persons who contributed the taxes.
+If gross-up collections exceed this determination of tax liability, a refund is required.

 The utility calculated the tax liability based upon 100% of the CIAC and gross-up collected as if the total amount were taxable.
 The clarification to the refund calculation issued by this Commission in Order No. PSC-92-0961-FOF-WS, addressed this specific point.
 A utility's tax liability resulting from the collection of CIAC is in effect grossed-up to reflect the amount of gross-up required to pay the tax liability associated with the collection of taxable CIAC.
 Gross-up collected in excess of the gross-up required to pay the tax on the CIAC is to be refunded.
 Staff has compared the amount of gross-up taxes required to pay the tax liability to amount of gross-up collected, and determined the amount of refund due.
 Staff has calculated the gross-up required to pay the tax liability resulting from the collection of taxable CIAC by grossing-up the net taxable CIAC amount, in accordance with the method adopted in Order No. PSC-92-0961-FOF-WS.